 Wild Southwest is a colourful, richly illustrated introduction to southwest England’s most beautiful wild places, as well as its magnificent plant and animal wildlife.

 Encompassing the four southwest counties of Somerset, Dorset, Devon and Cornwall, environments covered include the region’s two national parks (Dartmoor and Exmoor) and its geological World Heritage Site (the Jurassic Coast), as well as a host of wider environnents, ranging from Somerset’s Mendip Hills and Dorset’s chalk grasslands, to the coasts of Devon and Cornwall, the lovely Isles of Scilly.
 On top of this, the book includes the stunning submarine environment that surrounds the southwest peninsula.

 Wildlife ranges from bluebells and bee orchids to basking sharks and buzzards, taking in many of the southwest’s common plant and animal species, plus some of its lesser known ones.

 All writing and terrestrial photography is by Nigel Hicks.
 Underwater photography is supplied by Paul Naylor and Colin Munro.

-Wild Southwest is the first book to have been published by Nigel’s own publishing company, Aquaterra Publishing, though it has since been joined by two further titles, namely Beautiful Devon and Beautiful Cornwall.
+Wild Southwest was the first book to have been published by Nigel’s own publishing company, Aquaterra Publishing, though it has since been joined by three further titles, namely Beautiful Devon, Beautiful Cornwall and Beautiful Somerset.